Fr. Sanctus Mario

 Being aware of God’s love for us, we have also to seek Him with all our hearts.
 One thing about this is that through it, God will reveal to us many things that we do not know about Him.

 Nicodemus sacrificed his time to rest at night to meet the lord.
 We have also to sacrifice our time for God.
 We should not be so busy that we forget God entirely.
+Our relationship with God should be guided by love and not by conditions or give and take.

 2. God is generous with His mercy love, grace and forgiveness.
 To be generous means He is open-handed, He gives freely, He lavishes His gifts.
 He is kind, loving, free-hearted and willing to give everything.
-If we give God our time, He will give us His time.

-I think Nicodemus met Jesus uninvited and unexpected at night but yet Jesus was willing to give Him attention.
-God’s love and grace are available every day.
+This means that God’s love and grace are available every day.
 If we give God our time, He will also give us attention.
 So everything boils down to our decision.

-3. The response to Nicodemus’ question on how to be born again led to the discussion today in the gospel.
 Jesus tells Nicodemus that for one to enter the kingdom of God, he must be born again.
 Nicodemus asked “how can one be born again?
 Then the discussion that followed indicates that to save the world, God sends His Son that whoever believes in Him will have eternal life.

 Hence, salvation comes only through Jesus Christ.
 However, to be born again or renew our lives, we have to open our hearts to Him and become one with the Lord.
-Accepting Him is accepting salvation, accepting light, and escaping condemnation.
-There is no condemnation for those who are in Christ’s Jesus (Romans 8:1).

 4. Just as Jesus comes to bring Israel back to the bases, let us use this Lenten period to come back to God.
 There is no joy greater than being close to God.